breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 docker stop boinc && docker rm boinc
 ```

-If you want to support another project, just swap the project url with the new account key and you are good to go.
+If you want to support another project, just swap the project URL with the new account key and you are good to go.
-If you need more configuration just have a look [here](https://hub.docker.com/r/boinc/client) to connect a remote GUI RPC.
+If you need more configuration, just have a look [here](https://hub.docker.com/r/boinc/client) to connect a remote GUI RPC.

 ### Desktop